 - don’t ask questions or enter information that you can’t substantiate

-- ask you to sign blank or incomplete returns, or blank voluntary disclosure forms.
+- ask you to sign blank or incomplete returns, or blank voluntary disclosure forms, or

 Make sure that you check the tax return in detail before signing.
 All of your assessable income should have been reported and your deductions correctly recorded.
 Ensure that you can back up every dollar of the claims.